openshift/appliance/hack/diskimage/test_install_ignition.md

 # Test changes in InstallIgnition asset

 ## Preparation steps:
-1. Build appliance with --debug flag
+1. Build appliance with --debug-bootstrap flag
 2. Boot appliance and wait for "Ironic will reboot the node shortly" in assisted-service logs.
    - Leaves the appliance in pre-installed state (bootstrap completed)
 3. Shutdown appliance